balaji303/ChromeExtension/README.md

 3. Toggle the Developer Mode setting to On in the top right corner

-4. Drag and drop the Chrome Extension to the Extensions page to install it
+4. Drag and drop the Chrome Extension(BalajiWebsite.crx) to the Extensions page to install it

 5. Click on Add File if a pop-up occurs.

+6. Click on the extension to open the website.

 Thanks For Downloading